NoLtour/Uni-notes/(Year 3) Advanced Astronautics/Ch 1 Power System/1.1, 1.2 Intro/initial estimation of sub system mass.md

 ## Initial estimation of sub system mass

-When starting subsystem design you need some ballpark idea of how large certain systems should probably be... we engineers are quite good at this and have determined a perfect and accurate method, we call it [[guessing|(source I made it the fuck up)]].
+When starting subsystem design you need some ballpark idea of how large certain systems should probably be... we engineers are quite good at this and have determined a perfect and accurate method, we call it [[(source I made it the fuck up)|guessing]].

 ### Power subsystem